siavava/portfolio/content/projects/web/rust-api.md

   - "Rust"
   - "Rocket"
   - "MongoDB"
+summary: |-
-summary: "A proof-of-concept REST API in Rust with the Rocket framework and a MongoDB backend, trading Express familiarity for compile-time memory safety."
+  A proof-of-concept REST API in Rust with the Rocket framework and a MongoDB backend, trading Express familiarity for compile-time memory safety.
 ---

 A REST API written in [Rust][rust-lang] with the